Ayush-Vish/adobe1a/README.md

 ---

-**Important**: This is a sample implementation.
-Participants should develop their own solutions that meet all the official challenge requirements and constraints.
+**Important**: This is a production-ready implementation that demonstrates advanced PDF structure extraction techniques.
+The solution employs sophisticated fuzzy logic, statistical analysis, and pattern recognition to achieve robust heading detection across diverse document formats while meeting all challenge constraints.